Important health checks for men over 50 (Australian man's personal experience!)

 OK men, let’s start at the bottom (pun intended).

-Bowel cancer, also known as colorectal cancer, is more common in people over the age of 50,2 and slightly more common in men, so it’s important to be aware of risks that could indicate early signs after we hit that milestone.
+Bowel cancer, also known as colorectal cancer, is more common in people over the age of 50, and it was estimated that it would be the fourth most commonly diagnosed cancer in Australia in 2023.1 So it’s important to be aware of risks that could indicate early signs after we hit that milestone.

-Changes in bowel movements (and what they produce – gross but true) can indicate an issue.
-If you notice anything different (colour, consistency, blood or mucous), the first step is talking to your GP who may refer you to a specialist doctor or clinic for some tests.
+Changes in bowel movements (and what they produce – gross but true) may indicate an issue.2 If you notice anything different (colour, consistency, blood or mucous), the first step is talking to your GP who may refer you to a specialist doctor or clinic for some tests.

-While the word test can make a lot of us want to run in the opposite direction, it’s worth knowing that if caught early enough, bowel cancer can often be managed, with one study showing that screening can reduce deaths by between 15% and 25%.3 However, a specialist can’t screen you unless you actually go for a test, so buckle up (or unbuckle), and take charge.
+While the word test can make a lot of us want to run in the opposite direction, it’s worth knowing that if caught early enough, bowel cancer can often be managed.2 Studies show screening tests to be an effective measure to help prevent bowel cancer related-death, and may reduce the risk of death by up to 73%.3 However, a specialist can’t screen you unless you actually go for a test, so buckle up (or unbuckle), and take charge.

 Depending on your symptoms, the tests your specialist recommends will differ.
-Blood tests, faecal samples, and scans might be the first step.
+Blood tests and stool samples may be the first step.2

-A colonoscopy is also a common test for bowel issues, and the most comprehensive test for colorectal cancer.
-While the thought of having a (very small) camera inserted into your butt to identify any suspicious tissues might strike fear into the heart of even the toughest bloke, there’s nothing to be uncomfortable, embarrassed, or concerned about.
+A colonoscopy is also a common test used to look for bowel cancer, allowing for the lining of the entire bowel to be examined.2 While the thought of having a (very small) camera inserted into your butt to identify any suspicious tissues might strike fear into the heart of even the toughest bloke, there’s nothing to be uncomfortable, embarrassed, or concerned about.
 During the procedure, which generally takes about 30 minutes, you’ll be blissfully sedated and wake up with your dignity intact.

 While prevention is better than cure, sometimes that’s not always possible.
 However, you can take a more active role in early detection of conditions like bowel cancer.
 If you have risk factors – including a family history of bowel cancer – and want to have regular tests, depending on where you live, your private, public, and government health bodies may offer regular screening programs.

-In Australia, if you’re aged between 50 and 74, the government will send you a free testing kit in the mail under the National Bowel Cancer Screening Program.
+In Australia, if you’re aged between 50 and 74, the government will send you a free testing kit in the mail every 2 years under the National Bowel Cancer Screening Program.4

 Prostate health tests

-Next up, the one we all avoid and let’s be honest, dread!
+Next up, the one we all avoid and let’s be honest, generally dread!

 Yes, we’re talking prostates and THAT test.
 But before we get into the nitty gritty, let’s talk facts.

-Prostate cancer is now the most common men's cancer in Australia.
-This year, it is estimated that a male has a 1 in 6 (or 17%) risk of being diagnosed with prostate cancer by the age of 855 meaning it’s more important than ever to understand the rationale and protocol for prostate cancer testing.
+Prostate cancer was estimated to be the most common cancer diagnosed in men in Australia in 2023, with an estimated 25,500 cases diagnosed.1 It is estimated that 1 in 6 men will be diagnosed with prostate cancer by the age of 851 so it’s more important than ever to understand the rationale and protocol for prostate cancer testing.

-Prostate cancer is can often be asymptomatic and in most cases is picked up only because of screening.
-However, if there are symptoms, this can include:
+Prostate cancer can often be asymptomatic and in most cases is picked up only because of screening.5 However, if there are symptoms, this may include:5

 It’s important that you see your doctor as soon as you can if you notice any of these symptoms or are concerned.
-As with most cancers, early detection is important for survival and long-term quality-of-life outcomes.
+As with most cancers, early detection is important for survival and long-term quality-of-life.5,6

 When it comes to testing for prostate cancer, you’ll be pleased to know the first step only involves rolling up your sleeve.
-A blood test called a PSA (prostate specific antigens) will determine if there are elevated levels of a protein that can indicate prostate cancer.
-If there are, your doctor or will likely recommend a digital rectal exam.
+A blood test called a PSA (prostate specific antigens) can determine if there are elevated levels of a protein that may indicate prostate cancer.5 Another commonly used test to check for changes in the prostate is a digital rectal exam.5

 If you’ve never had the “pleasure” of a digital (i.e. finger) rectal (i.e. butt) examination, then chances are you’ve overestimated how awful it will be.
 Honestly, it’s not as bad as you think, but knowledge is power and it’s worth knowing what you’re walking into so there are no surprises.